roman-milk/roman-milk.github.io/straight-whitgirls.md

  Completely spent, Tammi couldn't fight her off if she tried, plus she wouldn't disobey Janet after all that had transpired today.
 Instead, she began licking her second pussy of the hour.

  Janet said, as she slipped into her heels, "Tammi, you will not come until you bring me Carolyn.
 Once you do, you will be rewarded very generously."
-Report_Story #3